 What Tomato Variety is Right For You?

 The drier nature of a Roma tomato also makes them a great choice for making tomato paste, sauces and salsas, as they are not too juicy in a frying pan.
-If you enjoy a good, classic tomato cut up in a salad, you may want to plant an heirloom variety.
-These tomatoes have been around for many generations and are not hybrids, but not all heirlooms are the same.

 What about salads?

 Then, there are the “Boy” variety of tomatoes, including Big Boy, Better Boy, and Best Boy tomatoes.
-These are all very similar in looks—smooth, beautifully bright red and delicious.
+These are all very similar in looks — smooth, beautifully bright red and delicious.
 Whichever variety of tomato you plant in your garden, it will have a more robust flavor than anything you’ll find in the supermarket.